tikv/tikv/USAGE.md

     + `etcd-initial-cluster`: The etcd initail cluster configuration for bootstrapping.

 2. Start TiKV on listening port 5551.
-The data is stored in directory `data1` and cluster ID is 1.
+The data is stored in the `data1` directory and the cluster ID is 1.

     ```sh
     tikv-server -S raftkv --addr 127.0.0.1:5551 --etcd 127.0.0.1:2379 -s data1 --cluster-id 1